Jc-alt logo

 root.val = successor.val

-# Delete successor node in right subtree recursively
+# Delete successor node from right subtree recursively

 root.right = self.deleteNode(root.right, successor.val)